up42/docs/source/getting-started/first-block.rst

 Those commands are the following:

-1. To authenticate against the registry, run ``docker login`` with your Interstellar login credentials:
+1. To authenticate against the registry, run ``docker login`` with your UP42 login credentials:

    .. code-block:: bash

-       $ docker login -u <interstellar-user-email> registry.interstellar.earth
+       $ docker login -u <up42-user-email> registry.interstellar.earth

-2. When building your block image, tag the image with the Interstellar registry URL you will push the block to:
+2. When building your block image, tag the image with the UP42 registry URL you will push the block to:

    .. code-block:: bash